benhowell/react-grid-gallery/README.md

 * If you don't know your `thumbnailWidth` and `thumbnailHeight` values, you can find these out using any number of [javascript hacks](http://stackoverflow.com/a/1944298), bearing in mind the load penalty associated with these methods.

+### License
+React Grid Gallery is free to use for personal and commercial projects under the [MIT License](https://github.com/benhowell/react-grid-gallery/blob/master/LICENSE).
+Attribution is not required, but appreciated.

 ### Acknowledgements

  * Visual design inspired by [Google Photos](https://photos.google.com/).